ballerina-platform/ballerina-dev-website/swan-lake/learn/testing-quick-start.md

 # Quick Start

-Ballerina Language has a built-in robust test framework, which allows you to achieve multiple levels of the test pyramid including unit testing, integration testing, and end to end testing.
-It provides features such as assertions, data providers, mocking, and code coverage, which enables the programmers to write comprehensive tests.
+The Ballerina Language has a built-in robust test framework, which allows you to achieve multiple levels of the test pyramid including unit testing, integration testing, and end to end testing.
+It provides features such as assertions, data providers, mocking, and code coverage, which enable the programmers to write comprehensive tests.

 Let’s write a simple Ballerina function to test it.